ParaView 4.4 Released with Version 5.0 Development Announced

 The Visualization Toolkit (VTK) development team is pleased to introduce VTK 6.3.
 Version 6.3 marks a transition point for VTK, after which development will focus on the new capabilities expected in version 7.0.

-vtkPlotArea class draws an area plot, which renders a filled region between designated
+The vtkPlotArea class draws an area plot, which renders a filled region between designated ymin and ymax arrays.

 In terms of compatibility, VTK 6.3 has support for Microsoft Visual C++ (MSVC) 2013 and 2015.
 Note that the minimum required compiler versions are GNU Compiler Collection (GCC) 4.1 and Visual Studio 2008.
 Also be aware that VTK’s treatment of ghost levels (for distributed-memory parallel processing) and blanking have changed significantly in this release.
 Kitware’s eXtensible Markup Language (XML) data file formats too have changed to support the new structure.